hmlongco/RxSwiftWidgets/README.md

 But unlike SwiftUI, with RxSwiftWidgets you also have the power to reach under the hood at any point in time and  directly work with the generated views and interface elements and tweak them to your hearts content.

-RxSwiftWidgets are also highly performant and non-resource intensive.
-As with SwiftUI, widget/view "definitions" are typically struct-based value types, and many of the modifiers are little more than key path-based assignments.

 ## Why RxSwiftWidgets?

 With SwiftUI and Combine on the horizon, why use RxSwiftWidgets and RxSwift?
 Well, the answer to that question actually lies within the question itself: With SwiftUI and Combine **on the horizon**...